jdtonkin/tonkinlab/content/open/index.md

 **PhD position available on modelling fish species vulnerability to climate change**
 School of Biological Sciences
 University of Canterbury, New Zealand
-Sept 2020
+April 2021

-NOTE: Due to the COVID-19 border restrictions, I am initially limiting the search to NZ residents/citizens.
+NOTE: **NOW OPEN TO ALL CANDIDATES**.
+I initially limited the search to NZ residents/citizens.
+However, this is now open to all candidates worldwide.

 The Tonkin Lab at the University of Canterbury, New Zealand is seeking outstanding applicants for one fully-funded PhD scholarship in quantitative population and community ecology.
 For this project, we seek to generate near-term forecasts and long-term projections of fish population and community responses to changing flow regimes.
 We intend to develop a combination of mechanistic and statistical modelling approaches that will enable both near-term forecasts and longer-term projections of various climate-change scenarios that are relevant to decision makers.
 Candidates are also given considerable intellectual freedom to pursue their individual interests in alignment with the project.